Women granted the right to vote

 The Tampa Bay Buccaneers make history in 2019 when they become the first NFL team to have two full-time female coaches on staff.
 In 2021, the diverse coaching staff led to the team’s second Super Bowl win at Super Bowl LV.
 The defensive line, which Locust helps coach, is the standout group from the game as they hit and harrassed former Super Bowl MVP Patrick Mahomes all evening.

-Renee Montgomery becomes first former WNBA player to become an owner and executive of a WNBA franchise
+Renee Montgomery becomes first former WNBA player to become a part owner and executive of a WNBA franchise

 As a member of the Atlanta Dream, Montgomery opts out of the WNBA season in June 2020 to focus on issues of social justice, voter suppression and education, but later in the year starts envisioning a future as a co-owner in the league.
 That moment comes in early 2021 with her own team, when Kelly Loeffler sells the Dream to an ownership group that includes Montgomery.
 Dream players and stars from across the WNBA wanted Loeffler removed after she wrote a letter criticizing the league and the Black Lives Matter movement, and Montgomery would write an ensuing letter to Loeffler that would go unanswered.
 Ultimately, Loeffler decides to sell the team and now Montgomery is part owner, the first former WNBA player to earn that title.